ykwong2002/InSync/README.md

    - Click the SignSpeak icon and select "Hearing participant"
    - The interpreter will overlay sign language translations

-### For Deaf/Hard-of-Hearing Participants

-1. **Start Sign-to-Speech Mode**

-   - Click "Start Gesture Recognition" in the Sign to Speech tab
-   - Use sign language gestures
-   - Your signs will be converted to speech for hearing participants

-2. **Meeting Integration**
-   - Install the browser extension
-   - Join your video meeting
-   - Click the SignSpeak icon and select "Deaf/HoH participant"
-   - Your signs will be translated to speech for others

 ## 🛠️ Technical Architecture

 ### Frontend Components